Bhargavpathuri/Banking_Finance_Data_Science/README.md

 Precision, Recall, F1-score, and ROC-AUC curve.

-6. Model Evaluation & Optimization
+6. Model Evaluation & Optimization:-

 Hyperparameter tuning with GridSearchCV or RandomizedSearchCV.
 Implement cost-sensitive learning to handle imbalanced data.
 Use cross-validation to avoid overfitting.

-7. Model Deployment (Optional)
+7. Model Deployment (Optional):-

 Deploy using Flask/FastAPI as an API.
 Integrate with a dashboard (Streamlit/Power BI) for visualization.
 Use AWS Lambda/Azure Functions for real-time detection.

-8. Code Implementation & GitHub Setup
+8. Code Implementation & GitHub Setup:-

 Organize the project structure: bash
 Copy